auth0/discourse-plugin/README.md

 	git clone https://github.com/auth0/discourse-plugin.git plugins/auth0

+3. Not sure why, but Discourse and/or ruby likes to cache javascript assets.
+Please stop rails and execute the following command `bundle exec rake assets:clean && rm -rf tmp/cache/assets/` before continuing.

-3. Login as an adminstrator to your discourse setting using one of the pre-existing auth plugins.
+4. Login as an adminstrator to your discourse setting using one of the pre-existing auth plugins.

-4. Configure the Auth0 plugin in the admin section
+5. Configure the Auth0 plugin in the admin section

 <img src="http://blog.auth0.com.s3.amazonaws.com/ss-2014-02-03T14-32-49.png">̇</img>

-5. Enjoy!
+Enjoy!

 ----